spectrum-health-systems/Abatab/README.md

 The version branch name is the version being developed (e.g., `23.5`)

 The version branch is not deployed to the web service host.

+### Release types

+When a version of Abatab is completed and released, the branch is renamed to `YY.MMx`, where `x` is:

+* `d` for development branches that may not be fully functional
+* `f` for final branches that have been tested and are fully functional

 ## Development branch